Coach Ziana, CBT, CLC

 STOP HIDING SHIT.

-• Notifications turned off so our partners can't hear them.
+Notifications are turned off so their partners can't hear them.
 OR...

-• Quickly switching screens when the Significant Other might get a glimpse of who you're chatting with.
+Quickly switching screens when the Significant Other might get a glimpse of who they're chatting with.

-• The phone goes EVERYWHERE with you.
+That phone goes EVERYWHERE with its owner.
 Including the bathroom.
 Sometimes, especially the bathroom!

-• But all of it can be conveniently explained away with, “We're just friends,” or some other excuse that falls into that “gray area.”
+But all of it can be conveniently explained away with, “We're just friends,” or some other excuse that falls into that “gray area.”
 I've said this before but there IS no gray area.
 There are only lots of people inventing one to keep people in that confusing box of uncertainty, so as to continue doing what is not ethically sound.
-Here's the thing:

-If it was “Just friends” you wouldn't keep ongoing communication with them a secret from your partner.
+If it was “Just friends” keeping ongoing private chats with them wouldn't be kept as guarded secret from one's partner.
 Committed individuals should make sure that this “friend” is fully aware that they are happily committed to their life partners, slamming the door to flirting even before it starts.

 How?